Africa climate summit to urge investment in continent

 Security has been tightened and roads closed around the summit venue in central Nairobi, where the government says 30,000 people have registered to attend the three-day event.

-Civil society groups are expected to protest near the summit at its opening on Monday against what they call its "deeply compromised agenda" and focus on rich-nation interests.
+Civil society groups are expected to protest near the summit at its opening against what they call its "deeply compromised agenda" and focus on rich-nation interests.

 Daunting challenges